 Fastest Baseball Pitch of All Time

 The documentary Fastball dove into the intricacies of throwing some high, stinky cheese.
 Among the film’s research was a fact-finding mission for the fastest heater ever recorded.
-According to the film, the fastest pitch ever actually belongs to long-time MLB ace Nolan Ryan, who once hurled his wicked four-seamer 108.5 miles per hour.
+According to the film, the fastest recorded pitch ever actually belongs to long-time MLB ace Nolan Ryan, who once hurled his wicked four-seamer 108.5 miles per hour.

-The Game Haus cited that Ryan’s record fastball on August 20, 1974, was actually logged at 100.9.
+The Game Haus cited that Ryan’s fastest fastball on August 20, 1974, was actually logged at 100.9.
 (Even wilder is that it came in the ninth inning of an 11-inning complete game loss.)
 However, the infrared radar used that day clocked his fastball at a different point in its flight compared to today’s technology, so the adjusted speed on Ryan’s fastball was actually 108.5 miles per hour.

 Ryan, whose long MLB career saw him set numerous pitching records, was known for blowing hitters back and occasionally punching them in the face.
 His fastball brought the advent of radar technology into the majors.

 Then, there are tales of guys like Bob Feller.
-“The Heater From Van Meter” played 18 MLB seasons and was inducted in the National Baseball Hall of Fame in 1962.
+“The Heater From Van Meter” played 18 MLB seasons for the Cleveland Indians and was inducted in the National Baseball Hall of Fame in 1962.
 An Associated Press article found on Baseball Almanac cites the time Feller claimed he threw 107.9 mph in a demonstration back in 1946.
 While technology back then was a far-cry from what it is today, icons like Feller and Walter Johnson did have their pitch speeds tracked on different occasions in the early 20th century using rudimentary technology.

 Walter Johnson was clocked in 1917 throwing 134 feet a second, which translates to about 91.4 miles per hour.